fpb/ajazz-ak820-pro/README.md

 |  ------- |  7 - TXD1           |
 |  ------- |  17- PB22/TMR3/RXD2 |

-Near the BT module there are 10 pads (2x5) + 2 isolated round pads as seen below...
+Near the BT module there are 10 pads (2x5) + 2 isolated rectangular pads.
+When looking at the CH582F chip upside down, the pins on the left are connected to the BT module like this (top to bottom):

------ Insert picture here ------
+1 - WCH Pin#10 - SCL
+2 - WCH Pin#11 - SDA
+3 - WCH Pin#6  - RXD1
+4 - WCH Pin#7  - TXD1
+5 - WCH Pin#17 - PB22/TMR3/RXD2

 ## Flash Pinout
 ![Flash-Pins](./img/py25q128ha-pinout.png)